pdjr-signalk/pdjr-skplugin-switchbank/README.md

 physical relay output devices in response to state changes on their associated Signal K switchbank model.

-Each time a state change happens on a relay output channel in Signal K the plugin operates a configured remote relay using either NMEA 2000 *PGN 127502 Switch Bank Control* or
-*PGN ??????
-WTF is this*.
+Each time a Signal K PUT request is received on a configured relay output channel the plugin issues an NMEA 2000 *PGN 127502 Switch Bank Control* message (or a *PGN ??????
+WTF is this* message) to operate the remote relay.
-control messages.

 The plugin also provides a mechanism for decorating Signal K's 'electrical.switches.' hierarchy with user supplied metadata allowing